department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/stakeholder-interviews/stakeholder-interview-synthesis.md

 ### **Metrics**

-It will be important to look at metrics before and after the launch of a new logged-in homepage to understand the impact of this work.
-Two common themes emerged when stakeholders were asked what metrics they'd be interested in seeing for this effort.
+Two common themes emerged when stakeholders were asked what metrics they'd be interested in seeing for this effort:

 1. **Measuring interactions can help us understand if we are guiding Veterans in a meaningful way that  helps them complete tasks.**  Metrics to look at could be:
    - Navigation path from logged-in homepage, especially as it relates to online tools